Our Team

 Mae is a tenacious and empathic advocate with a special interest in workers’ rights, the Charter of Rights and Freedoms, and international human rights.

-Mae represents union clients and employees in matters related to labour and employment law, professional regulation, human rights, and judicial review and Charter challenge applications.
+Mae represents union clients and employees in matters related to labour and employment law, professional regulation, human rights, judicial review, and public interest litigation including Charter challenge applications.
 Mae joined Ryder Wright as an associate in 2017 and became a named partner of the firm in 2022.

 Mae has appeared at all levels of court in Ontario, including the Supreme Court of Canada.
-In 2022, Mae was co-counsel with David Wright, Rebecca Jones, and Rob Healey on the landmark Ontario Superior Court decision striking down Bill 124, a law that limited wage increases to 1% for Ontario public sector and broader public sector workers for three consecutive years.
-In 2023, Mae made submissions before the Supreme Court of Canada on the persuasive power of international human rights law in understanding the freedom of association as protected by the Charter.
+In 2023, Mae was co-counsel with David Wright and Rebecca Jones on the landmark Ontario Court of Appeal decision striking down Bill 124, a law that limited wage increases to 1% for Ontario public sector and broader public sector workers for three consecutive years.
+Mae has also made submissions on multiple occasions before the Supreme Court of Canada on the persuasive power of international human rights law in understanding freedom of association and the right to vote as protected by the Charter.

 In addition to her work at appellate level courts, Mae has extensive experience in grievance arbitration.
 Mae has successfully argued for greater protections around a grievor’s personal health information, extensions of time limits for a grievor suffering from PTSD, and broader requirements for an employer to accommodate a grievor who had been declined LTD benefits.